hisaac/numberology/README.md

 - Visual Basic

 Have other languages that you think would be fun and/or interesting to use?
 Please [let me know](mailto:numberology@hisaac.net)!

+## Who?

+My name is Isaac Daniel Halvorson.
+My name number is `4` and my life number is `2`.
+I'm a web and iOS developer from Saint Paul, MN.
+Checkout [my website](http://hisaac.net/about.html) if you'd like to learn more or say hi.

+## When?

+This project was started on March 12, 2018 (which reduces down to `9`).